 Leah M. Kelly,

-Election SLAPPs: Effective at Supressing Political Participation and Giving Anti-SLAPP Statutes the Slip,
+Election SLAPPs: Effective at Suppressing Political Participation and Giving Anti-SLAPP Statutes the Slip,

 Me.
 L. Rev.